Virtual tour: Three-dimensional virtual tourism

 3D virtual tourism is the realistic 3D geo-visualisation of virtual environments, which allows the user to explore physical places without physical travel.
 3DVT typically creates a virtual tour that uses 3D models and 2D panoramic images, a sequence of hyperlinked still or video images, and image-based models of the real world, with additional elements such as sound effects, music, narration, and text.
 As opposed to actual tourism, 3DVT is accessed on a smartphone or computer (typically over the Internet).
 It aims to evoke an experience of moving through the real place without actual travel.

 Virtual tours can be especially useful for universities and real-estate operators who want to attract students, tenants, and buyers, while eliminating the cost of travel to numerous locations.
 For these applications, 3DVT can be designed and constructed from 3D interactive mapping technologies, such as Google Earth or Virtual Earth or X3D Earth.

 Virtual tours allow tourists to explore destinations before they visit, and some flexible tours allow visitors to book accommodations.

 Manufacturing

 Virtual tours are increasingly being used in manufacturing environments to provide remote access to factory facilities without the need for physical visits.
 These tours are particularly valuable in industries where safety, cleanliness, or confidentiality are critical.
-Companies such as 360 Virtual View specialise in producing high-quality virtual tours for manufacturing sites, allowing clients to showcase their operations to customers, partners, or auditors from anywhere in the world.
-This approach reduces the need to bring visitors onto the shop floor, streamlining site access while maintaining transparency and engagement.